Generalized sampling and infinite-dimensional compressed sensing

 Seminar Room 1, Newton Institute

-AbstractI will discuss a generalization of the Shannon Sampling Theorem that allows for reconstruction of signals in arbitrary bases (and frames).
+We will discuss a generalization of the Shannon Sampling Theorem that allows for reconstruction of signals in arbitrary bases.
 Not only can one reconstruct in arbitrary bases, but this can also be done in a completely stable way.
-When extra information is available, such as sparsity or compressibility of the signal in a particular basis, one may reduce the number of samples dramatically.
+When extra information is available, such as sparsity or compressibility of the signal in a particular bases, one may reduce the number of samples dramatically.
 This is done via Compressed Sensing techniques, however, the usual finite-dimensional framework is not sufficient.
 To overcome this obstacle I'll introduce the concept of Infinite-Dimensional Compressed Sensing.